mwestphalen/ASL-Learning-App/README.md

 #### Week I (02/08-02/15)

 ##### User Interface (Matt)
-(Matt) - Researched user flow/UI/UX of similar applications to get an idea of what works and what doesn't.
-I also started on the activity/user flow diagram for the mobile application.
-No issues/problems encountered. - 02/13

 ##### Mobile App Flutter (Aakriti)
 1. Downloaded and created hello world app on Android Studio.
 Working on it now for VSC.
 02/15